Mert3332wo/creator-docs/content/en-us/sound/assets.md

 ### Granting Permission

-The audio asset privacy system in an unpublished place can check if you're the creator of the audio asset, but it can't check for audio asset permissions because there isn't an experience yet.
+The audio asset privacy system in an  can check if you're the creator of the audio asset, but it can't check for audio asset permissions because there isn't an experience yet.
 To grant permissions on the Roblox site or within Studio, you must first publish your experience.

 #### Per Audio Asset